SabrinaMarkon/react-giphy-clone/README.md

 - /src/utils/AuthService.js from https://github.com/auth0-blog/reactjs-authentication-tutorial/blob/master/src/utils/AuthService.js
--Bootstrapped with create-react-app.
+- Bootstrapped with create-react-app.
--Uses Cloudinary for hosting and transformation of files.
+- Uses Cloudinary for hosting and transformation of files:
+"Cloudinary is an end-to-end image- and video-management solution for websites and mobile apps, covering everything from image and video uploads, storage, manipulations, optimizations to delivery".
+Cloudinary is a Multi-CDN Network that provides high availability of our assets.
--auth0-js - For authentication
+- Auth0 - auth0-js - For user authentication
--react-router - For routing within the app
+- react-router - For routing within the app
--jwt-decode - For decoding the JSON Web Token in the app -axios - For making network requests.
+- jwt-decode - For decoding the JSON Web Token in the app
+- axios - For making network requests.